Alcorn State vs. Alabama State odds, prediction: 2026 SWAC Tournament first-round picks from proven model

 The 11th-seeded Alcorn State Braves battle the 10th-seeded Alabama State Hornets in the first round of the 2026 SWAC Tournament on Monday afternoon.
 Alcorn State is coming off an 83-48 regular-season finale loss to Arkansas-Pine Bluff on Thursday, while Alabama State dropped a 65-63 decision to Grambling that same day.
 The Braves (8-22, 7-11 SWAC), who have lost three of four, last won a SWAC Tournament title in 2002.
 The Hornets (10-21, 7-11 SWAC), who have lost two in a row, won last year's SWAC Tournament title.

 Tipoff from the Gateway Center Arena in College Park, Ga., is set for 2 p.m.
 ET.
-Alabama State leads the all-time series 35-31, including an 81-66 win on Jan.
-12. Alabama State is a 6.5-point favorite in the latest Alabama State vs. Alcorn State odds from DraftKings Sportsbook, while the over/under for total points scored is 142.5.
+Alabama State is a 6.5-point favorite in the latest Alabama State vs. Alcorn State odds from DraftKings Sportsbook, while the over/under for total points scored is 142.5.
 Before making any Alcorn State vs. Alabama State picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: